 Well, yes, your turf can become and stay wet.
 But that’s not normal at all.
 It’s a problem and can only arise if you have poor drainage in place.
-If having a swamp-like turf is your problem, we’d strongly recommend you call in the turf experts to look and fix the drainage issue.
+If having a swamp-like turf is your problem, we’d strongly recommend you call in the turf experts to look at and fix the drainage issue.

 Having too many leaves and dirt can also lead to wet grass.
 Because of different objects like leaves and debris clogging the tiny drainage holes on the backing.
 When the drainage holes are clogged, the water won’t travel through properly and get stuck, making the entire turf wet.

 That’s why we’d suggest you clean up the turf properly once or twice a week using an artificial turf rake.
 It will remove any obstruction from around the holes and won’t clog the water.